 New hotel located in revitalized Mission Bay that offers bright, airy, modern and clean rooms at reasonable prices.
 Very close to SOMA, Chase Center and the ballpark.
 Also, Luma Hotel has a fabulous rooftop bar that overlooks the city.

 A hint of France in San Francisco!
 Palace Hotel is located in the city’s Financial District, a great location for business travelers.
 Afternoon tea in the hotel’s Garden Court is particularly impressive where guests are surrounded by gold details, marble pillars and Beaux Arts architecture.
 All the feels of Paris!
 The hotel houses more than 600 rooms, as well as a heated indoor pool enclosed by a glass roof.

-For visitors that want to be close to Union Square, but don't want to stay in the gritty neighborhood, the Ritz-Carlton is fine alternative.
+For visitors that want to be close to Union Square, but don’t want to stay in the gritty neighborhood, the Ritz-Carlton is a fine option.
 The hotel sits in a historic column-clad building in Nob Hill, a mere neighborhood away from Union Square, but feels like an escape from downtown.
 Rooms are plush and modern, lots of opulence with grey and blue tones, thanks to a recent remodel in 2015.

 ANCHOR OYSTER BAR

 It’s worth the wait for a table at this tiny seafood spot located in The Castro.
 Anchor Oyster Bar serves up a handful of fresh seafood dishes, but they are most famous for their signature cioppino.

 It’s one of the best Italian restaurants in the city.
 The Cotogna menu is constantly changing, but always has a selection of fresh pastas, pizzas, fish and meat.
 Reservations are a must.